ece143team16/ECE143---Music-History-Analysis-of-Users/README.md

 ## Getting Started

-The project contains the necessary jupyter notebooks and csv files.
+The project contains the necessary Python source files and .csv files.
 However, since most of our files are very large, Github does not support uploads of these dataset files.
 Instead, we host them on our Google Drive link below.

 ### Datasets